puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 Name for the object.
 Must begin with an ASCII alphabetic or underscore (_) character, and must contain only ASCII alphanumeric, underscore, hash (#), period (.), space, colon (:), at (@), equals (=), and hyphen (-) characters.

-#####`provider`

-The specific backend to use for this `netscaler_cspolicy` resource.
-You seldom need to specify this --- Puppet will usually discover the appropriate provider for your platform.
-Available providers are: rest.

 #####`url`

 URL string that is matched with the URL of a request.
 Can contain a wildcard character.
-Specify the string value in the following format: [[prefix] [*]] [.suffix].
+Specify the string value in the following format: 'prefix.suffix'.

 ###Type: netscaler_cspolicylabel